Join us

 4. Peatlands as natural carbon sinks

-A thematic workshop will take place 08 & 09 Sept 2025 in Lithuania
+A thematic workshop took place 09 & 10 Sept 2025 in Vilnius, Lithuania

 Profiles Best-practice